top of page

 5. Incorporate Active Recovery

-Active recovery is a great option for someone who the fitness enthusiast that just can’t seem to rest.
+Active recovery is a great option for someone who is a fitness enthusiast who just can’t seem to rest.
 Engage in light physical activity, such as walking or gentle stretching, to promote blood flow and reduce muscle tension.

 6. Stay Hydrated